kamino410/procam-calibration/README.md

 ### Step 2 : Project and capture graycode pattern

-Setup your system and place the chessboard in front of the projector and the camera.
+Setup your system and place the chessboard in front of the projector and camera.
-Then, project the graycode pattern images from projector on it and capture it from the camera.
+Then, project generated graycode pattern from the projector to it and capture it from the camera.

 Although minimum required shot is one, it is recommended to capture more than 5 times with different attitude of the chessboard to improve calibration accuracy.